Class Diplopoda (Millipedes)

 Order Glomerida (Pill millipedes)

-Length Up to 15 mm.
+Length up to 15 mm.

 This species of millipede looks rather similar to a woodlouse, and this can often lead to some confusion in identification.
 Its common name refers to its habit of rolling into a tight ball to protect itself from predation, and to prevent itself from drying out.
 It is greyish-brown to blackish in colour, with about 11 tight-fitting calcareous plates running down its body.
 It has numerous legs.
 Can be confused with the Pill Woodlouse (Armadillidium vulgare).

+It feeds on various rotting plant material, and helps to recycle soil nutrients.
+Seen all year round.
 Found in woodlands, grasslands, hedgerows and gardens, often found under logs or stones, and amongst leaf litter.
 It tends to be more active at night.
 A common and widespread species throughout Britain, except the far north where it is absent.
-A native species.